rmarting/gh-repo-template/README.md

 [stale workflow](./github/workflows/stale.yml) will warn and close issue and PRs that have had not activity for a specific amount of time.

+### Continuous Integration in Quarkus/Maven repositories

+Continuous Integration is a common practice to accelerate the development life cycle allowing to automate a set of building and testing stages as soon a new commit is pushed into the repository.
+This will provide a fast feedback about how is evolving the code by the different team members.

+This repo include two different Continuous Integration workflows (or pipelines as I prefer call them):

+* [CI for Pull Request](.github/workflows/ci-pr.yml) will build and test the content of any pull request, so we can confirm that the source code can be integrated into the main branch successfully.
+* [Full CI](.github/workflows/ci-full.yml) will implement a completed continuous integration workflow (building, testing, and packaging) the artifacts and the native image of the application.
+The native image will be pushed into the [Quay.io](https://quay.io/), as container image repository.
+This workflow requires to have two secrets (`QUAY_REPO_USERNAME`, and `QUAY_REPO_TOKEN`) with the right credentials to push images into the container registry.

 ## GitHub Templates